ngs-docs/2018-cicese-metatranscriptomics/docs/working-with-bioconda.md

-# Jetstream: working with bioconda.
+# Software Installation with Bioconda

 Learning objectives:
 * learn what bioconda is